 1.1 Project Purpose

-The purpose of this 2019 Staff Report is to present the information and analyses that support the Action Plan for the Russian River Watershed Pathogen Total Maximum Daily Load (Action Plan), which includes both the Russian River Watershed Pathogen Total Maximum Daily Load (Russian River Pathogen TMDL) and a program of implementation, as required under state law.
-The Action Plan will be proposed to the Regional Water Board for adoption as an amendment to the Water Quality Control Plan for the North Coast Region (Basin Plan) .
+The purpose of this 2021 update to the 2019 Staff Report (2021 Update) is to present the information and analyses that support the updated Action Plan for the Russian River Watershed Pathogen Total Maximum Daily Load (Action Plan), which includes both the Russian River Watershed Pathogen Total Maximum Daily Load (Russian River Pathogen TMDL) and a program of implementation, as required under state law.
+The Action Plan was adopted by the North Coast Regional Water Quality Control Board (Regional Water Board) in 2019 and will be proposed to the Regional Water Board for re-adoption as an amendment to the Water Quality Control Plan for the North Coast Region (Basin Plan), The proposed revisions to the 2019 Action Plan are supported by this 2021 update to the staff report that includes revisions to Chapters 1, 2, 3, 4, 6, 8, 9, and 14, and inclusion of a new appendix (Appendix C).
+Revisions to Chapter 1 update the introduction.
+Revisions to Chapter 2 and Chapter 3 are largely editorial.
+Revisions to Chapter 4 update the data presentation to be consistent with reanalysis of fecal indicator bacteria (FIB) and microbial source tracking (MST) data conducted in 2020 and presented in a Technical Report contained in Appendix C. Revisions to Chapter 6 are largely editorial.
+Revisions to Chapter 8 update the HUC-12 subwatersheds whose data surpass the thresholds in the binomial tables of the Listing Policy.
+Revisions to Chapter 9 update the HUC-12 subwatersheds proposed for inclusion within the boundaries of the Advanced Protection Management Program (APMP).
+Revisions to Chapter 9 also provide some updates relative to early implementation activities that have occurred since the 2019 hearing.
+Similarly, revisions to Chapter 14 provide some update to public engagement activities since the 2019 hearing.
+And, the Appendix C contains a Technical Report that describes the methods and results of the 2020 FIB and MST data reanalysis.
+Chapter 11, which discusses the CEQA substitute environmental analysis for the draft Action Plan, Chapter 12, which discusses economic considerations, and Chapter 13, which contains an antidegradation analysis were reviewed in light of the changes to the Action Plan.
+It was determined that the revisions to the Action Plan do not alter the analysis, findings, and conclusions of the environmental analysis in Chapter 11, economic analysis in Chapter 12, and antidegradation analysis in Chapter 13 such that revisions to those chapters are necessary.
 The Action Plan with support from this Staff Report includes all of the elements required by U.S. EPA for approval as a TMDL.
 It also includes the nine key elements of a watershed plan, as required by U.S. EPA to support 319(h) grant solicitations.